GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 }
 ```
 The `HelloWorldApp` class in React Native extends `React.Component` and implements the render method by returning a view component as shown.
-In Flutter, the execution starts off with the `main()` function.
-Alternatively, you don't have to use the MaterialApp, you can use the `textDirection` parameter of the [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
+In Flutter, the execution starts off with the `main()` function inside which a runApp function is used to take the given Widget and make it the root of the widget tree.
+In the Flutter example above, HelloWorldApp extends StatelessWidget and implements a build method.
+We have used a MaterialApp widget as the root and passed several other widgets to it as shown.
+Alternatively, you don't have to use the [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget when building the HelloWorldApp, you can use the `textDirection` parameter of the [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget and the `Center` widget; when the MaterialApp widget is used, providing the text direction is not needed.
 ### How do I use Widgets and nest them to form a Widget tree?
 When writing an app, you will commonly author new widgets that are subclasses of either [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), depending on whether your widget manages any state.
-In the above Hello World example, MyApp class extends a StatelessWidget and overrides a build function which describes the widget in terms of other, lower-level widgets.
+In the above Hello World example, HelloWorldApp class extends a StatelessWidget and overrides a build function which describes the widget in terms of other, lower-level widgets.

 In the above example, the widget tree consists of five widgets,the [MaterialApp](https://docs.flutter.io/flutter/material/MaterialApp-class.html),[Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html), [Center](https://docs.flutter.io/flutter/widgets/Center-class.html) and the [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
 The `MaterialApp` wraps a number of widgets that are commonly required for material design applications and the `Scaffold` implements the basic material design visual layout structure.
-In simple apps, it is easy to nest widgets, but as the code base gets larger and the app becomes complex, it is advisable to break deeply nested widgets into functions that return the widget or smaller classes.
+In simple apps it is easy to nest widgets, but as the code base gets larger and the app becomes complex it is advisable to break deeply nested widgets into functions that return the widget or smaller classes.

 ##### Preview
 |Android|iOS|